Le plus-que-parfait: the Pluperfect in French

 Agreement of the participe passé

-• When a verb takes être as a help verb, the participle agrees in gender and number with the subject.
+• when a verb takes être as an auxiliary, the past participle has to agree in gender and number with the subject.

 Example: